MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-howto.md

 ### How does the disaster recovery setup work?
 <!-- I think this is meant to be an explanation of what you've now set up -->

 Once you've completed the previous steps, your data and management are distributed to multiple regions.
-If there is an outage in one region, Azure Data Explorer will be able to catch up in the other replicas.
+If there's an outage in one region, Azure Data Explorer will be able to catch up in the other replicas.

 As shown in the diagram below, your data sources produce events to the failover-configured EventHub, and each Azure Data Explorer replica consumes the events.

-Data visualization components like PowerBI, Grafana, or SDK powered WebApps can query one of the replicas.
+Data visualization components like Power BI, Grafana, or SDK powered WebApps can query one of the replicas.

 :::image type="content" source="media/bcdr/data-sources-visualization.png" alt-text="Data sources to data visualization":::